SGEMM-cube: Precision-Recovery FP32 GEMM Approximation on Ascend NPUs with FP16 Matrix Engines: RN-Based Accuracy and Range Analysis

-Matrix multiplication is a core operation in deep learning.
-To accelerate computation, low-precision units (e.g., FP16) are often used instead of FP32.
+Matrix multiplication is a core operation in deep learning and scientific computing.
+To accelerate computation, modern accelerators frequently employ low-precision units (e.g., FP16) instead of FP32.
 However, converting FP32 inputs directly to FP16 reduces precision to 11 bits.
-To mitigate this, a half-to-single conversion algorithm can be employed, as formulated in Eq.~\ref{recover_eqn}:
+To mitigate this, SGEMM-cube employs a half-to-single precision conversion algorithm, as formulated in Eq.~\ref{recover_eqn}.
+Although the dominant multiplications are executed by FP16 Cube units, the reconstruction and accumulation of the three GEMM terms require FP32 accumulation/storage.
+Therefore, Ascend NPUs provide FP32 scalar/vector arithmetic and FP32 memory storage, but do not provide high-throughput native FP32 matrix engines.
+In this sense, the method uses FP16 matrix units for throughput-critical operations but is not an FP16-only arithmetic pipeline.